joebew42/poker_hands_elixir/README.md

 # DOING

-- Refactor the `HandRank.compare` function

 # TODO

+- Introduce the concept of Player
+  - Add the Player that has a Name and an Hand
 - Look at `HandRank` module.
 Probably there are some function that might be moved to `Cards`
-- What about starting from the assumption that the cards are sorted by rank ?
-- Add the Player that has a Name and an Hand
 - Write an acceptance test
 - Write down my reflections as a blog
 - Make it public available on GitHub